alexa-samples/skill-sample-nodejs-buttons-hellobuttons/README.md

 ## Hello Buttons Skill

-**Important: The Gadgets Skill API is in beta and is subject to change at any time without notice.
+**Important: The Echo Buttons Skill API is in beta and is subject to change at any time without notice.
 We welcome your feedback.**

 These instructions show how to create a simple skill called Hello Buttons.
 This skill demonstrates how to send directives to, and receive events from, [Echo Buttons](https://www.amazon.com/Echo-Buttons-Alexa-Gadget-Pack/dp/B072C4KCQH).

-**Note:** Hello Buttons demonstrates how to use the Gadget interfaces ([GameEngine](https://developer.amazon.com/docs/gadget-skills/gameengine-interface-reference.html) and [GadgetController](https://developer.amazon.com/docs/gadget-skills/gadgetcontroller-interface-reference.html)).
+**Note:** Hello Buttons demonstrates how to use the [GameEngine](https://developer.amazon.com/docs/echo-button-skills/gameengine-interface-reference.html) and [GadgetController](https://developer.amazon.com/docs/echo-button-skills/gadgetcontroller-interface-reference.html) skill interfaces.
 It is not intended to be a comprehensive example.
 For an end-to-end skill, please refer to the [Color Changer sample](https://github.com/alexa/skill-sample-nodejs-buttons-colorchanger).

 This sample skill uses: